newjersey/navigator.business.nj.gov/content/src/quick-action-tasks/new-home-warranty-plan.md

   doc](https://docs.google.com/document/d/1pZBqY3yS9y8Y3MMSHqwvTFtdlYvuxhWKK70f\
   UqsXRSY/edit?usp=sharing)"
 filename: new-home-warranty-plan
-name: Enroll New Houses You Build in a Warranty Plan
+name: Enroll New Homes You Build in a Warranty Plan
 industryIds: []
 sectorIds: []
 icon: file-purple.svg
 urlSlug: new-home-warranty-plan
 summaryDescriptionMd: " "
-callToActionText: Enroll in the State Warranty Plan
+callToActionText: Enroll Your Home in the State Warranty Plan
 callToActionLink: https://www.nj.gov/dca/divisions/codes/forms/pdf_nhw/COP_App.pdf
 ---
-If you are a registered new home builder who builds or sells new homes in New Jersey, or both, you must enroll each home in a `warranty plan|new-home-warranty-plan`.
-To enroll in and provide the warranty, you must be the person(s) or entity that owns the new home and sells it to the initial purchasers.
-New homes include single-family houses, duplexes, townhouses, cooperatives, condominiums, factory-built, and modular residences.
+If you build and/or sell new homes in New Jersey, such as single-family houses, duplexes, or condominiums, you must enroll each home in a `warranty plan|new-home-warranty-plan`.
 The warranty plan can be the State warranty plan or an [approved private warranty plan](https://www.nj.gov/dca/divisions/codes/offices/nhw_war_plans.html).

 To enroll a new home in a State warranty plan, complete the application below.
 To enroll in an approved private warranty plan, contact the plan representative.

 - - -

+### Eligibility Criteria

+* Must be a registered new home builder
+* Must be the title holder of the new home who will sell it to the initial buyers

 ### State Warranty Plan Application Requirements